Carrying out Works Around a Historic Monument: Rules, Process and Advice

 • What impact will it have on the monument and its surroundings?

-• What are the local planning regulations?
+• What are the local urban planning regulations?

 3.2 Contact the Town Hall

-3.3 Write and Submit the Application
+3.3 Drafting and Submitting the Application

-3.4 Wait for Instruction
+3.4 Awaiting Instruction

-Once the request has been submitted, the authorities will have a period of time to examine your file.
-During this period, the ABF will examine your project and give you their opinion.
-They can request modifications to ensure that the project respects the historic setting.
+Once the application is submitted, the authorities will have a period of time to process your file.
+During this time, the ABF (Architectes des Bâtiments de France) will examine your project and give you their opinion.
+They may request modifications to ensure that the project respects the historical context.

-3.5 Carrying out the Works
+3.5 Execution of the Works

 3.6 Finalization and Verification

-4. Practical Tips
+4. Practical Advice

-4.1 Establish Good Relations with the Authorities
+4.1 Establishing a Good Relationship with the Authorities

-4.2 Respect the Aesthetics of the Site
+4.2 Respect the Site's Aesthetics

 5. Examples of Successful Projects